farhanfatur/microservice-static-go/README.md

 # microservice-static-go

-So this is just example build microservice with static data, i hope you this repo will help you learning golang
+So this is just example build microservice with static data, i hope this repo will help you learning golang

 ## installation
 ### 1. clone this repository